q3k/chubby75/doc/hardware.md

 There is a general purpose, FPGA controlled LED at F7, active low (FPGA pin should be set to open drain).

 Additionally, there is a button (S1).
 When F7 is an input, pressing the button will read low, otherwise it will read high.
-Pressing the button wil [also always illuminate the LED](https://github.com/q3k/chubby75/issues/8).
+Pressing the button will [also always illuminate the LED](https://github.com/q3k/chubby75/issues/8).

 Connector J600
 --------------